codio/tutorial_yo_angular/annotations.md

 @annotation:tour
 #Using Bower to install angular-local-storage

-** Close gruntserve/terminal and open new?**
-** where does it say about resarting grunt serve**
 We can check what packages we have already installed with:

     $ bower list

 To easily achieve persistence, we can use another Angular module called [angular-local-storage](http://gregpike.net/demos/angular-local-storage/demo.html) that will allow us to quickly implement [Local Storage](http://diveintohtml5.info/storage.html).
 Bower comes to the rescue.
-Run the following command:
+Run the following command in the terminal:

     $ bower install --save angular-local-storage